 Printing and framing:

 Deliveries are fully insured and guaranteed to arrive in perfect condition.
-Domestic freight charges are included, and international freight is sent via Federal Express (TNT) and is depending on sizes (please see at checkout); priced from $30 (50x16cm) - $200 (250x80cm).
+Domestic freight charges are included.
+International freight is sent via Federal Express (TNT) and is priced dependant on sizes (please see at checkout); priced from $30 (50x16cm) - $200 (250x80cm).
 All orders are freshly made.
 And after printing and signing are then mounted under the Acrylic Glass.
 Typical delivery times are 3-4 weeks.
 Please advise if you seek a priority service.

-Cleaning: When cleaning simply use a feather duster and a microfibre cloth (if necessary use isopropyl alcohol with a plain facial tissue.
+Cleaning: When cleaning simply use a feather duster.
+And if necessary use isopropyl alcohol with a plain facial tissue.

 Contact Ric J Steininger Gallery: